preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/index.rst

 User Management
 =============================================

-User Management is an all new option in Omnia 7.0.
+User Management is available in Omnia 7.0 and later.
 Here you can add and handle users that does not require an Microsoft 365 licens, and some other options.

 **Work on the documentation has just started.**